-Motion graphics (as opposed to simply videos) add a design factor, making them more easily varied and transforming them into welcomed additions to any social feed.
+Motion graphics (as opposed to simply videos) are particularly great because of their design factor.
+This makes them more easily varied and transforming them into welcomed additions to any social feed.
 At their core, motion graphics are just animated videos, and what person who’s come of age in the last 50 years doesn’t have a soft spot for animation?

 Simply put, people enjoy videos.
 That’s all there is to it.
 That simplistic basis is what makes them an incredibly effective content marketing tool.
 Getting down to brass tax (which is something I think people still say), 71% of marketers claim their video content’s conversion performance is better than their other types of marketing.

 That’s why you need more videos.
 And that’s why you need people to actually see those videos.
 Now, the first part is a matter of your own in-house or outsourced resources, but the second part is a bit trickier.
 But no worries, because as always, we’ve got you covered.
 Check out these tips to get your content in motion.